dpopielski/react-diet-website-project/README.md

-My first website project using React for a diet doctor.
+Website project using React for a diet doctor.

 technologies:
 - React